Gareth Hancock

 Being consistent earns trust and cements brand status—qualities that add 10–20% to your overall growth, according to LucidPress research.
 On the flip side, inconsistency confuses consumers, limiting your chance to generate leads.

-A marketing playbook helps you achieve brand consistency across channels and campaigns.
+A marketing playbook, whether B2B or B2C-focused, helps you achieve brand consistency across channels and campaigns.

 In this article, we’ll explain how to create a marketing playbook to align your teams and boost your sales opportunities.